-Image 1 of 5
+Image 1 of 6

-Image 2 of 5
+Image 2 of 6

-Image 3 of 5
+Image 3 of 6

-Image 4 of 5
+Image 4 of 6

-Image 5 of 5
+Image 5 of 6

-The Bodhisattva's Journey - Bodhisattva Vows, Śāntideva, & Chenrezig Empowerment, with Khen Rinpoche Lobsang Samten - 10th to 30th September 2026
+The Bodhisattva's Journey - Bodhisattva Vows, Śāntideva, & Chenrezig Empowerment, with Khen Rinpoche Geshe Lobsang Samten - 10th to 30th September 2026

 Date: 10th to 30th September 2026

-Teaching Dates: Exact teaching programme and dates To Be Confirmed
+Teaching Dates: Full teaching programme below

-Format: Residential, Onsite at Lam Rim Wales
+Format: Residential, Onsite at Lam Rim Wales / Non Residential options available

 Overview

-We are deeply honoured to welcome Khen Rinpoche Lobsang Tsering to Lam Rim Buddhist Centre for an extended stay.
-The title Khen Rinpoche reflects the rare distinction of having served as an abbot within the great monastic university of Drepung Loseling Monastery, as well as at Namgyal Monastery, the personal monastery of His Holiness the Dalai Lama.
-These are positions of exceptional responsibility, entrusted only to those who have completed the highest levels of training, and who are recognised for their ability to guide others.
-To receive teachings from someone who has not only mastered the extensive philosophical curriculum, but has also been fully trained within the tantric colleges and entrusted with leading and upholding these traditions at such high-level institutions, is an exceptionally rare opportunity.
-We strongly encourage everyone to take part as fully as possible.
+We are honoured to welcome Khen Rinpoche Geshe Lobsang Samten to the Lam Rim Buddhist Centre for an extended stay.The title Khen Rinpoche means Precious Abbot.
+Abbot Emeritus of Drepung Loseling Monastic College, he is now abbot of Namgyal Monastery, the personal monastery of His Holiness the Dalai Lama, in exile in Dharamsala.
+These positions demand exceptional responsibility and are reserved for those who have completed the highest levels of training and are recognised for their guiding abilities.
+Receiving teachings from someone who has not only mastered the extensive philosophical curriculum but has also been fully trained in tantra and has been entrusted with leading and upholding these traditions at such esteemed institutions is truly a rare opportunity.
+Not to be missed!

 About the Teacher

-In 1979, he joined Drepung Loseling Monastery, where he studied the five major Buddhist philosophical texts under senior teachers including Phara Gen Pema Gyaltsen, Gen Nyima Gyaltsen, Tsulkhang Gen Yeshi Thupten, and Phara Gen Namgyal Wangchen.
+In 1979 he joined Drepung Loseling Monastery where he studied the five major Buddhist philosophical texts under senior teachers including Phara Gen Pema Gyaltsen, Gen Nyima Gyaltsen, Tsulkhang Gen Yeshi Thupten and Phara Gen Namgyal Wangchen.

-In 1999, he entered Gyudmed Tantric University for advanced studies in Buddhist tantra, where he achieved first rank among his peers.
-He later held several academic and administrative responsibilities, including chief supervisor of a Gelug academic institute, chief disciplinary master of Drepung Loseling Monastery, and disciplinary master at Gyudmed Tantric University.
+In 1999, he enrolled at Gyudmed Tantric University for advanced studies in Buddhist tantra, where he excelled and secured first place among his peers.He later held various academic and administrative roles, including chief supervisor of a Gelug academic institute, chief disciplinary master at Drepung Loseling Monastery, and disciplinary master at Gyudmed Tantric University.

 In November 2023, he represented Drepung Loseling Monastery at Emory University for the 25th anniversary of the Emory–Tibet Partnership.

-Schedule TBC
+Schedule

 Who Should Join?